rozcietrzewiacz/deform/OVERVIEW.md

 `------------'           `- - - - - - - - '
 ```

-Ok, this may look a little bit more complicated at first, but that's just because we have included the two contextual elements for completeness (the `XRD` and `CRD`).
+This may look a little bit more complicated at first, but that's just because we have included the two contextual elements for completeness (the `XRD` and `CRD`).
 The middle part is what matters here, specifically:
 1. The `Composition` - that's what does the whole magic of translating our "raw resource" (extracted in the first stage) into a *crossplane resource*.
 2. A *translation config* file - this is the only additional input at this stage.
 Basically, it's a helm values file, where we define the parameter mapping between terraform and crossplane side, in a concise manner.
 Why?
 Simply because writing `Compositions` manually can be a bit confusing and error-prone.